enkidevs/curriculum/programming/README.md

-name: Programming Fundamentals
+name: Programming

-description: Everything you need to know about programming.
+description: Everything you need to know before you start programming.

 color: aaf0d1